SheldonHH/RustMap/README.md

 #### 4. combined the result
-Once you combine the result
+Once you combine the result, you will get the result like below:

 ```bash

 ```